Zoster (herpes zoster)

 - had varicella in the 1st year of life

-In a large clinical trial of Zostavax in the United States (the Shingles Prevention Study), active surveillance in the unimmunised (placebo) participants estimated the herpes zoster incidence at 1112 cases per 100,000 person-years in people ≥60 years of age.1
+In a large clinical trial of Zostavax in the United States (the Shingles Prevention Study), active surveillance in the unimmunised (placebo) participants estimated the herpes zoster incidence at 1112 cases per 100,000 person-years in people ≥60 years of age.51

 Herpes zoster in Australia

-In comparison, there are about 1174 cases per 100,000 population in people aged ≥50 years.50 Herpes zoster incidence increases with age, from an estimated rate of 630 per 100,000 population in people aged 50–59 years, to 1531 per 100,000 population in people aged 70–79 years.50
+Rates of herpes zoster in immunocompetent adults increase from age 50 with 1174 cases per 100,000 population in people aged ≥50 years.1 Herpes zoster incidence continues to rise with age, from an estimated rate of 630 per 100,000 population in people aged 50–59 years to 1366 per 100,000 population in people aged 60 to 69 to 1531 per 100,000 population in people aged 70–79 years.1

 Herpes zoster in people who are immunocompromised